 Cranberry Harvest Celebration, October 7–8, Wareham

-The Cranberry Harvest Celebration is a great way to see and learn about the picturesque cranberry harvest while enjoying some old fashioned family fun.
+The Cranberry Harvest Celebration is a great way to see and learn about the picturesque cranberry harvest while enjoying some old-fashioned family fun.
 Watch the harvest of the crimson berries, visit educational and historical displays, view the spectacular landscape and harvest by taking a helicopter ride, enjoy live cooking demonstrations by some of the area’s finest chefs and culinary professionals, shop the marketplace with over 40 juried exhibitors from around the region, listen to local musicians, and peruse the farmers' market and food concession areas for the best fare around.
 Returning this year, you can put on a pair of waders and stand in a bog full of cranberries!
-Children’s activities include pony, paddle boat, train, live entertainment, wagon rides and much more.
+Children’s activities include ponies, paddle boats, trains, live entertainment, wagon rides, and much more.

 Wellfleet OysterFest, October 14–15, Wellfleet

-The Wellfleet OysterFest is an annual celebration of the town’s famous oysters, clams and its deep-rooted shellfishing traditions.
+The Wellfleet OysterFest is an annual celebration of the town’s famous oysters, clams, and deep-rooted shellfishing traditions.
 Wellfleet’s town center comes alive for this two-day family festival that brings together locals and visitors for a weekend full of food, art, music, storytelling, cooking demonstrations, nature walks, and more.